odo-network/immuta/README.md

 - `mergeWithDraft.shallow` - Shallow merge draft with another object
 - `mergeWithDraft.shallow.at` - Shallow merge draft with another object at a given path.

+> **Important**: At the moment `Set` merging may not work as one might generally expect.
+At this time it will always add the new value to the set if not included in the original set.
+We explored many options here but it doesn't really seem possible to do any kind of deep merge with `Set` in any expected way with how they work in the end.
+Happy to discuss if you open an issue and see if we can come up with a good solution!

 ##### Type Signatures

 `mergeWithDraft` has two function type signatures.
 Direct merge and path-based (at) merging.